SohamMalakar/cio/README.md

-# Easy I/O Utility for C Programming Language
+# Python-like I/O Utilities for C

-It's a utility tool for easy input-output operations in C Programming Language.
+It's a header file containing a few functions to take inputs easily without making any buffer overflow in C.

 ## Features

+The header file contains:
-- The header file contains a few useful i/o functions.
+- A few useful i/o functions.
 - A string data type.

 ## Usage